naldira/python-design-patterns/observer design pattern/implemented example/readme.md

 ---
-**main.py** uses the python files in services module to create a subscriber. add to the subscribers wishlist. after that it puts that same item in products discount list, if the application is working correctly in next steps the publisher should notify the observer, and observer should notify the user via
+**main.py** uses the modules in services package to create a subscriber. add to the subscribers wishlist. after that it puts that same item in products discount list, if the application is working correctly in next steps the publisher should notify the observer, and observer should notify the user via